Alexander Campbell for Classical Source.com

 Mezzo soprano Rosie Aldridge is a graduate of the Benjamin Britten International Opera School at the Royal College of Music, and was a Jerwood Young Artist for the Glyndebourne Festival.

-Rosie is a member of the Ensemble at the Wiener Staatsoper (2016-2018) where her roles will include: Aksinya Lady Macbeth of Mtsensk; Gertrude Roméo et Juliette; Teresa La Sonnambula; Marthe Faust; Dritte Dame Die Zauberflöte and Brigitta Die tote Stadt.
-At the beginning of the 2016/17 season, Rosie made her debut at the Royal Opera House, Covent Garden as Praskowja Osipovna, the Bubliki Vendor and Social Commentator The Nose in a new production by Barrie Kosky.
-In future seasons, Rosie will make her debut at Opéra Royal de la Monnaie, Brussels; Komische Oper, Berlin and return to the Teatro Real, Madrid and the Royal Opera House, Covent Garden.
+Rosie is a member of the Ensemble at the Wiener Staatsoper (2016-2018) where this season her appearances include: Aksinya Lady Macbeth of Mtsensk; Gertrude Roméo et Juliette; Teresa La Sonnambula; Larina Eugene Onegin; Dame Marthe Faust; Giovanna Rigoletto; Roßweiße Die Walküre and Annina La Traviata in a Gala Performance celebrating the 50th Anniversary of Placido Domingo; also in the 2016/17 season, Rosie makes her debut at the Royal Opera House, Covent Garden as Praskowja Osipovna, Bubliki, and Social Commentator The Nose in a new production by Barrie Kosky.
+In future seasons Rosie will make her debut at Opéra Royal de la Monnaie, Brussels; Komische Oper, Berlin and return to the Teatro Real, Madrid and the Royal Opera House, Covent Garden.